 Since tension headaches are often caused by specific triggers, identifying the factors that cause your headaches is one way to prevent future episodes.

 For each day that you have a tension headache, make a note of it.
 After several weeks or months, you may be able to make a connection.

-These headaches can also make it difficult for you to participate in physical activities.
+These headaches can make it difficult for you to participate in physical activities.
 You may also miss days of work or school.
-If it becomes a serious problem, talk to your doctor.
+If it becomes a serious problem, talk with a healthcare professional.